What Can I Use Instead of A Moss Pole?

 Metal plant supports

-You can get ones made for amaryllis or orchids but those tomatoes cage things can look really cool when they’re covered in a pothos or tradescantia or something.
+You can get ones made for amaryllis or orchids but those tomato cage things can look really cool when they’re covered in a pothos or tradescantia or something.

 There is no right answer here.
 Just give stuff a go.
 Get creative – grow your plants up old standing lamps or shelving units or whatever you have lying around.